 Title photo on flickr

 This article was co-authored with Maria Inês Pinto, a young Portuguese freelancer born with a passion for writing and travel.
 She has spent her life hopping around different countries, having lived in Canada, the US, India and Ireland.
 Now residing in Portugal, she is planning to move to Mozambique soon to pursue her third passion: humanitarian work.
-In her free time, she travels and writes about her adventures on her blog, Pretty Little Things.
+In her free time, she travels and writes about her adventures.